ianperrin/MMM-Strava/README.md

 ### The module displays activity information in one of two modes

-* `table` mode, which includes
+* `table` mode, which displays
   * The number of activities for the period.
   * The total distance for the period.
   * The total elevation gain for the period. (optional)
   * The total moving time for the period. (optional)
   * The total elapsed time for the period. (optional)
   * The total number of achievements (`recent` period only).
-* `chart` mode, which includes
+* `chart` mode, which displays
-  * The total distance, moving time and elevation for the last week.
+  * The total distance, moving time and elevation for the period.
   * A chart showing the total distance by day (for `recent` period) or month (for `ytd` period).

 ### In addition you can configure the following options